Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Introduction

+See Section~\ref{2} for more properties about this operator.
+It is important to note that on the graph $G$, the eigenvalues of $(-\Delta)^{\frac{\alpha}{2}}$ are actually $\lambda^{\frac{\alpha}{2}}$, where $\lambda$ is an eigenvalue of $-\Delta$ on $G$.
+However, the Dirichlet eigenvalues of the fractional Laplacian and the graph Laplacian don't follow this relationship.
+Thus, it is meaningful to study the estimates for the Dirichlet eigenvalues of the fractional Laplacian.

 Consider the infinite d-dimensional integer lattice $\mathbb{Z}^d$ as a graph.
-We study the fractional Laplacian on a finite subgraph $\Omega$ of $\mathbb{Z}^d$ by the Fourier transform.
+We study the fractional Laplacian on a finite subgraph $\Omega$ of $\mathbb{Z}^d$ using the Fourier transform.
 In 2021, Bauer and Lippner \cite{BL21} studied the graph Laplacian eigenvalues with Dirichlet boundary condition on $\Omega$.
-For the average of the first k Dirichlet eigenvalues, they obtained the upper estimate in the spirit of Kr\"{o}ger \cite{1994Estimates} and the lower estimate in the spirit of Li-Yau \cite{1983On}.
-In this paper, we follow the proof strategies in \cite{1994Estimates,1983On,BL21} to derive the upper and lower bounds of Dirichlet eigenvalues for the fractional Laplacian.
+For the average of the first k Dirichlet eigenvalues, they derived the upper estimate in the spirit of Kr\"{o}ger \cite{1994Estimates} and the lower estimate in the spirit of Li-Yau \cite{1983On}.
+In this paper, we follow the proof strategies in \cite{1994Estimates,1983On,BL21} to derive the upper and lower bounds for the Dirichlet eigenvalues of the fractional Laplacian.